Catan: Spinoffs and other related products

 Catan Junior is a 2012 spinoff for families with children.
 The game is based on the original Settlers of Catan with a "pirate" theme and simpler rules.
 Players build "pirates' lairs" in the islands and build ships to reach new building sites.
 Resource and development cards are replaced with tiles, trading and building are simpler, and the "Ghost Captain" does not steal resources as the robber in the base game does.

 Star Trek Catan is a spin-off of the original series released in 2012 by Mayfair Games.
 The game uses the same basic components with new names, new graphics, and some minor rules additions.
 The building costs and resources match the original game.
 It incorporates the "Helpers of Catan" expansion, with the cards renamed as Star Trek characters.

 A Game of Thrones Catan: Brotherhood of the Watch is a spin-off based on George R. R. Martin's A Song of Ice and Fire series.
 As Brothers of the Night Watch, players harvest resources from the Gift to build settlements and keeps, while contributing to the defense of the Wall.
 The game was released in 2017 in English, German, Spanish, Italian, Polish, Russian, Czech/Slovak, Japanese, Brazilian Portuguese, Hebrew and French.

 Catan: Dawn of Humankind is a spin-off featuring the first humans published by Catan Studios in 2022.
 Players move their tribe to explore new continents and establish camps.

-In 2013, Mayfair released a series of mini-stuffed animals called "Catimals", based on the different resources presented in the game.
+In 2013, Mayfair released a series of mini-stuffed animals called "Catanimals", based on the different resources presented in the game.
 An updated set of Catanimal Sprite plushes was introduced in early 2021 and are based on new illustrated characters by artist Kay O'Neill.